gmac/professional-javascript/README.md

 # Professional JavaScript

 This workshop introduces professional-level JavaScript development.
 The curriculum covers foundation concepts of JavaScript programming and basic computer science.
 The goal of this workshop is to establish a technical knowledge base for our participants to continue building upon in their careers.
 While this is a beginner-level course, the curriculum is expansive and highly technical.
-Participants of all past experience levels should come prepared to be challenged.
+Participants of all experience levels should come prepared for a challenge.

 ## Pre-requisites